RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/5_managing_security_groups.md

 # Security Groups in OpenStack

-A security group is a named collection of network access rules that are use to limit the types of traffic that have access to instances.
+A security group is a named collection of network access rules that are used to limit the types of traffic that have access to instances.
 When you launch an instance, you can assign one or more security groups to it.
 If you do not create security groups, new instances are automatically assigned to the default security group, unless you explicitly specify a different security group.

 The associated rules in each security group control the traffic to instances in the group.
 Any incoming traffic that is not matched by a rule is denied access by default.
 You can add rules to or remove rules from a security group, and you can modify rules for the default and any other security group.